Pain has made this young woman wise beyond her years, but there’s still time to be a teen.

 Melanie Dickens was only 10 years old in 2010 when she fell, spraining her ankle and bruising the bone.
 Her pain escalated in the weeks after the injury, and three months later a pediatric orthopedist delivered devastating news: Melanie had reflex sympathetic dystrophy (RSD).
 Since then she has battled chronic pain and found a kind of victory in believing in herself and valuing the rich years that lie ahead.

 RSD, also known as complex regional pain syndrome (CRPS), is a chronic neurological syndrome that causes the nervous system to misfire, sending constant pain signals to the brain.
-It produces extreme sensitivity to touch, burning pain, tissue swelling and pathological changes to bone and skin.
+It produces extreme sensitivity to touch, burning pain, tissue swelling, and pathological changes to bone and skin.
 Early and accurate diagnosing is essential for healing.

 Melanie’s doctor ordered physical therapy to return mobility and reduce pain.
 Her physical therapist prescribed beige compression socks to desensitize Melanie’s foot and leg, but fashion-conscious Melanie refused them.
 Her parents substituted pink-and-green-striped tube socks, which were fun and gave her some sense of control.

 Daily physical therapy helped Melanie regain function, but hypersensitivity and pain persisted.
 Multiple physicians tried and failed to rein in her pain.
-Finally, doctors tried an inpatient low-dose ketamine infusion, in which a drug stops the transmission of pain signals, allowing the nervous system to repair itself.
+Finally, doctors tried an inpatient low-dose ketamine infusion, in which the drug stops the transmission of pain signals, allowing the nervous system to repair itself.

 Seeking a little relief